 Individual departure after breakfast.

-Accommodation is in charming 3-star and 4-star hotels, some of them with pools and spa facilities.
-All places have been carefully hand-picked by us and their quality is regularly monitored.
+Accommodation is in charming guesthouses and hotels, some of them with pools and spa facilities.
+All places have been carefully hand-picked by us, and their quality is regularly monitored.
 We have tried to choose accommodations that offer friendly service, clean and comfortable rooms and local flavour.

 Click to view default hotels